NikhilBagwe/JavaScript-and-MERN/JavaScript notes/09 - Prototype.md

+## Prototype
-- In JS, we can treat a function as a function as well as object
+- In JS, we can treat a function as a function as well as object.
 - When we create a function, it gives us a 'prototype' object where we can store properties(key-value pairs) related to that function if needed.
+- It is like a free space which is provided to a function.
+- Only functions provide 'prototype'.

 ```javascript
 function hello(){